 Our plaster ceilings at home have a repeating flower pattern made by rotating a circular brush back and forth while the plaster is wet.
 When the sun is at the right angle, one of the petals on one of the flowers looks like a big-beaked penguin in a Nehru jacket - or maybe that's just my Linuxishness tweaking my perception!
 (I added the buttons and the eyes!)

 My original website, http://vlsi19.gsfc.nasa.gov:8224/, created in 1995, ran on a webserver I wrote myself: the [incr Tcl]-based gentle program running a variation of the hope.tcl script.
+(One of few feathers in my cap is that gentle is listed on the [incr Tcl] Applications page!)
 Computer programmers of sufficient age will recognize the port number, 8224, as the decimal representation of two ASCII space characters (0x2020 in hexadecimal).

 Several years later, I got a paid web account at Interlog.